Eshnunna: Middle Bronze

+Isin-Larsa period

 After the fall of the Ur III empire there was a period of chaos in Akkad with numerous city-states vying for power.
 Eshnunna established itself, for about 15 years, as the independent state of Warum.
 It was then briefly seized by Subartu who may have ousted Shu-iliya.
 Ishbi-Erra (in his 9th year, circa 2010 BC) of the southern Mesopotamia city of Isin defeated Subartu and installed Nur-ahum as the new ruler of Eshnunna.

 Bricks were found with his standard inscription "Nur-ahum, beloved of the god Tispak, governor of Esnunna".